No. 18 Colorado holds off Southern California 70-66

-Wright added six rebounds and seven assists, and Tyler Bey had 14 points and 11 rebounds for Colorado (21-6, 10-4 Pac-12 Conference).
+Wright added six rebounds and seven assists, and Tyler Bey had 14 points and 11 rebounds for Colorado (21-6, 10-4).
 The Buffaloes lead the conference by a game after Oregon fell 77-72 at Arizona State on Thursday night.

+”We just got to win now, we gotta move on to the next game,” Wright said. ”Everybody wants us to lose, nobody wants us to be first place in this Pac-12 so all we can worry about is ourselves and our teammates and our fans that are rooting for us and go get them.”

-Colorado has never won the Pac-12 regular-season title but took the 2012 conference tournament in coach Tad Boyle’s second season.
+Colorado took the 2012 conference tournament in Boyle’s second season but has never won a regular-season title.
+The Buffaloes have four games remaining, starting with the final home game against UCLA on Saturday.

+”Being in first place didn’t mean anything two weeks ago, doesn’t mean anything right now,” Boyle said. ”We just have to take care of business on Saturday.”

-Onyeka Okongwu had 21 points, Jonah Mathews added 17, and Nick Rakocevic had 14 points and 11 rebounds for the Trojans.
+Onyeka Okongwu had 21 points, Jonah Mathews added 17, and Nick Rakocevic had 14 points and 11 rebounds for the Trojans (19-8, 8-6).
 They lost for the fourth time in six games.

 USC came back, making it 67-66 on Okongwu’s dunk with 1:35 left.
 Wright’s floater gave Colorado a three-point lead and the Trojans had one more chance to tie it but Daniel Utomi was called for traveling with eight seconds left.
 Wright hit a free throw to seal it for the Buffaloes.